 A comprehensive regional transit service would increase the mobility of our residents.
 Metroplan will pursue a regional transit plan to explore potential demand, identify crucial corridors, and funding for transit between communities.
 Regional transit would be most useful for commuters during peak travel hours.
-In turn, fewer private vehicles will be utilizing the system at peak demand, increasing safety and efficiency.
+In turn, fewer private vehicles will be utilizing tour roads at peak periods, increasing safety and efficiency.